MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-appendix/migrating-an-arbiter.md

 ---
 title: Migrating an arbiter
 author: KevinAsgari
-description: Learn how to migrate an arbiter in Xbox Live Multiplayer 2015 ms.assetid: 9fb5d2c0-d548-4a22-b64e-6b215f78d22e ms.author: kevinasg ms.date: 04/04/2017
+description: Selecting a new arbiter for 2015 Multiplayer by using either graceful or failover migration. ms.assetid: 9fb5d2c0-d548-4a22-b64e-6b215f78d22e ms.author: kevinasg ms.date: 04/04/2017